YuzuRanger/YuzuRanger/README.md

 - 🔭 I’m currently working on ...
 My website
 - 👯 I’m looking to collaborate on ...
 User Experience, Cybersecurity, Gaming
 - 🤔 I’m looking for help with ...
-Finding employment
+Finding opportunities
 - 💬 Ask me about ...
-My Shiba Inu
+My Shiba Inu Dog
 - 😄 Pronouns: ...
 She/Her They/Them

 <!--